hadley/adv-r/Environments.md

 * working in an fresh environment outside of a function with `local()`
 * four ways of binding names to values in an environment

+The [[functions]] chapter focusses on the essence of how scoping works, where this chapter will focus more on the details and show you how you can implement the behaviour yourself.

 This chapter uses many functions found in the `pryr` package to pry bar the covers of R and look inside the messy details.
 Install `pryr` by running `devtools::install_github("pryr")`

 ## What is an environment?